 One-on-one vs. group classes

 You can create a pricing model for your online English classes based on the number of students per class.
-While you can set a fixed hourly rate for one-on-one classes, you can choose to charge your group classes per head or collectively (especially if you are teaching groups of students who work in the same company).
+While you can set a fixed hourly rate for one-on-one classes, you can charge your group classes per head or collectively (especially if you are teaching groups of students who work in the same company).

 In general, teaching groups is a great way to earn more per hour.
 Even if it comes with a lower price tag per learner, you will still earn more when you multiply the individual rate by the number of students per class.